ToucanToco/weaverbird/docs/_docs/tech/ui-components.md

 ## Utility components

-Weaverbird also exports some of its internal components so they can be reused elsewhere:
+Weaverbird also exports some of its internal components so they can be reused elsewhere.

 - `FilterEditor` is the main component of the Filter step.
 It can display and edit trees of filtering conditions.

+> These components are not directly part of the public API.
+Changes can happen between versions.